joekiller/logstash-kafka/README.md

         }
     }

-## Manual Install

-Those who wish to use this plugin in an existing Logstash 1.4.0+ installation can follow these instructions to integrate the plugin into their Logstash system.

- 1. Download Logstash and extract as normal.
-You should have a directory named `./logstash-1.4.0`.
- 2. Download the Kafka binaries (0.8.1) with the Scala version of your choice (2.8.0) and extract as normal.
-You should have a directory named `./kafka_2.8.0-0.8.1`.
- 3. Download logstash-kafka v0.4.2 from [releases](https://github.com/joekiller/logstash-kafka/releases) and extract as normal.
-You should have a directory named `./logstash-kafka-0.4.2`.
- 3. Copy all jar files from `./kafka_2.8.0-0.8.1/libs` to `./logstash-1.4.0/vendor/jar/kafka_2.8.0-0.8.1/libs`.
-You will need to make the `kafka_2.8.0-0.8.1` directory.
- 4. From the logstash-kafka project, copy all the files in `./logstash-kafka/lib` to `./logstash-1.4.0/lib`.
- 5. From the `./logstash-1.4.0` directory you need to run logstash-kafka's gembag.rb script to install the jruby-kafka library to the logstash's gemset: `GEM_HOME=vendor/bundle/jruby/1.9 GEM_PATH= java -jar vendor/jar/jruby-complete-1.7.11.jar --1.9 ../logstash-kafka-0.4.2/gembag.rb ../logstash-kafka-0.4.2/logstash-kafka.gemspec`
- 6. You should be able to run logstash with the logstash-kafka plugin now. `bin/logstash agent -f logstash.conf`.

 ## Testing

 There are no tests are the current time.
 Please feel free to submit a pull request.